 The Policy Division advocates legislative and regulatory policies that will increase access to health care for the medically underserved, including Medicaid and Child Health Plan Plus(CHP+) recipients, and those who are uninsured or underinsured.
 The Policy Division:

-Division members include: Stephanie Brooks, Maureen Maxwell, Alice Steiner, Liz Tansey, Shoshana Preuss and Grace Trautman.
+Division members include: Stephanie Brooks, Maureen Maxwell, Liz Tansey, Shoshana Preuss, Grace Trautman, and Erin Varnum.

 Health Center Operations Division